 - Strategic Risks, namely, risks characteristic of the reference business, the correct management of which is a source of competitive edge, or otherwise, the cause of failing to achieve planned targets (three-year and annual).
 This category includes the risk areas associated with the market, product and process innovation, price volatility of raw materials, production processes, financial organisational risks and risks associated with M&A operations.
 The risk management objective is to manage the risk using specific tools and safeguards designed to reduce the probability or to limit the impact if the risk occurs with a view to achieving the best risk-performance scenario.

-The control model is based on identifying and measuring the PBIT/Cash Flow@Risk when preparing the strategic/management plans, defining the risk appetite and the risk tolerance for the main risk events, introducing Key Risk Indicators in Group reporting, monitoring the mitigation plan in relation to significant risk events in the absence of specific business safeguards which are already operational.
+The control model is based on identifying and measuring the PBIT/Cash Flow@Risk when preparing the strategic/management plans, defining the risk appetite and the risk tolerance for the main risk events, introducing Key Risk Indicators in Group reporting.

 - Operating Risks, namely, risks generated by the organisational structure, by the processes and by the Group systems, where assuming these risks does not produce any competitive edge.
 The main risk areas in this category refer to Information Technology, Security, Business Interruption, Legal & Compliance, Health, Safety & Environment risks.